bloom42/blog/content/announcing-opensourceweekly-org.md

 Whether you want to make your first contribution, discover interesting projects or people, I will do my best to satisfy you.

-I think we are just at the beginning of the open source revolution and I want to contribute to spread its greatness.
+I believe we are just at the beginning of the open source revolution and this is my contribution to spread its greatness.

 First issue on February, 28th 2020.